Capturing Carbon — Frequently Asked Questions

 Mass Audubon has enrolled 10,000 acres of our forests in a CARB Improved Forest Management project, the first of its kind in Massachusetts.
 Since the carbon stored in these acres exceeded the regional average value, we were awarded more than 600,000 offset credits, which were then sold on the CARB carbon offset market.

-Find answers to frequently asked questions below, read more about this project, and see our statement in response to the article critical of the project.
+Find answers to the most frequently asked questions about this project.

 We chose to participate in the California Air Resources Board (CARB) offset market because it is part of one of the first compulsory, economy-wide programs to put a price on carbon emissions.
 By placing limits on total GHG emissions from large industrial sources, CARB’s program requires major polluters to pay for their GHG emissions.
 Moreover, California’s climate regulations require that the vast majority of reductions in greenhouse gas (GHG) emissions be made by polluters themselves—the use of credits, or "offsets," generated by forestry and other carbon projects, is limited to a small fraction of the program’s overall GHG reduction requirements.